barbagroup/teaching-materials/git/00-GettingStarted.md

 > git push -u origin master
 ```

-`git remote add` is the command used to link the local repository to a remote
+`git remote add` is the command used to specify information about the remote
-location.
-To do this, we need to provide the name for the remote repository,
+repository to which you want to upload.
+To do this, we need to provide a name for the
-and the address of the server where it is hosted.
-In the above, we name the
+remote, and the address of the server where it is hosted.
+In the
-remote repository `origin`, and specify the URL created by Github.
-A repository
+above, we name the remote repository `origin`, and specify the URL created by
-can have multiple remotes if required (just specify a different name and URL).
+Github.
+A repository can have multiple remotes if required (just specify a
+different name and URL).

 `git push` is used to push all changes from the local repository to the remote
 repository.
 For the time being, we shall ignore the `-u` flag and run the